 As a freshman admitted to Purchase College through the Educational Opportunity Program (EOP) or Merit Access Program (MAP), you will be participating in a rewarding experience.
 You will be on campus for an extended period of time where you will get a head start on your college career by becoming familiar with the campus, its community, students and staff.

 The EOP/MAP Summer Program is mandatory for all first year students.
 You will live on campus during this time, which will help you begin to adjust to college life (academic and social).

-Students admitted to EOP/MAP must attend this summer program in addition to the college’s orientation session 3 on July 19th and the “Phase T.W.O.
-Orientation” program August 23rd-26th.
+Students admitted to EOP/MAP must attend this summer program in addition to the college’s orientation session in July and the “Phase T.W.O.
+Orientation” program.

 EOP/MAP will fund the entire cost of the summer program, including a residence hall room and a meal plan of 3 meals a day.
 There are vending machines and retail stores available to purchase snacks.
 Transportation to/from Purchase College is the student’s responsibility.
-A Purchase College orientation fee will appear on your bill for Fall 2018.
-This fee is for the college’s orientation on July 19th, not EOP/MAP’s Summer Program.
+A Purchase College orientation fee will appear on your bill for Fall 2020.
+This fee is for the college’s orientation in July, not EOP/MAP’s Summer Program.
 You must actively participate in both.

 |Check in/Sign in Procedure|

 These are suggestions of things you may wish to bring to the Summer Program.
 Please keep in mind that you will be here for 3 (MAP) or 3 (EOP) weeks.
 (You must bring your own sheets, pillow, towels, pillowcase and blanket).

 For your room

 You may also want to bring a sweatshirt for the air-conditioned classrooms.